dltk-ai/qubitai-dltk/docs/source/getting_started/openDLTK_setup.rst

 *******************
-Setting Up openDLTK
+Setting Up OpenDLTK
 *******************

-openDLTK can be deployed on single instance or multiple instances as well.
+OpenDLTK can be deployed on single instance or multiple instances as well.

-As part of openDLTK
+As part of OpenDLTK

 .. warning::
     1. As these deep learning models are computationally expensive,